-We decided to go to Montreal following Philip’s memories from when he was a student.
-His tales about the city didn’t immediately scream ‘family destination’ to me, but I always wanted to go to Quebec so when we got an offer for a home exchange there I was happy to give it a chance and try a Montreal city break with children.
+His students-years tales about the city didn’t immediately scream ‘family destination’ to me, but I always wanted to go to Quebec so when we got an offer for a home exchange there, I was happy to give it a chance and try a Montreal city break with children.

-It turns out that Montreal is a fantastic city to visit with children: it has a relaxed, friendly vibe, it is full of young families and it’s possible to enjoy its coffee culture and interesting heritage in the company of little people.
+It turns out that Montreal is a fantastic city to visit with children.
+It has a relaxed, friendly vibe, it is full of young families and it’s possible to enjoy its coffee culture and interesting heritage in the company of little people.

 Keeping the list this short was a challenge, we loved so much about the city, but these are the ten things out kids loved the most about it and what made our Montreal vacation with kids one to remember.

 Our top 10 things to do in Montreal with kids

-2. Montreal Botanical gardens and the insectarium
+Stroll around Montreal Botanical gardens and the insectarium

 It is a place worth spending time in: it’s beautiful, interesting and it’s safe for children, who can run around without cars or majour safety concerns.